lignumsystem/lignum-core/README.md

 which often resolves the issue.
 The instructions for Qt6 are from the article in MacPorts for [Metal toolchain](https://trac.macports.org/wiki/TahoeProblems#MetaltoolchainisnolongerbundledinXcode).

+##### Error: Failed to destroot qt6-qtwebengine: xinstall:
+This error occurs because MacPorts' staging system (`xinstall`) attempts to copy compiled files into the destination directory (destroot) before the required nested folder path for QtWebEngineCore.framework resources has been created.
+MacPorts does not generate this directory structure automatically.

+Solution: create the necessary folder path in the error message manually, for example:

+	sudo mkdir -p /opt/local/var/macports/build/qt6-qtwebengine-e1fa6a31/work/destroot/opt/local/libexec/qt6/lib/QtWebEngineCore.framework/Resources/

+The solution was found with Google AI.

 ### LignumVTK and VTK
 LignumVTK now replaces `LignumWb` for visualization.
 The [VTK](https://vtk.org) Visualization Toolkit converts LIGNUM trees and voxel space data into VTK files for final visualization in [ParaView](https://www.paraview.org).